 Mark has joined many artists on the concert stage, including John Aler, Marlisa Woods, Vasilisa Berzhanskaya, Jamie Reimer, Janet Hopkins, and Eric Tucker.
 He also maintains a constant performance schedule in the “Father and Son” duo with his father, Dr. Arnold Irchai, who is the former principal bassoonist of the Moscow Philharmonic.
 Together, they perform chamber music for bassoon and piano that includes Isaac Mikhnovsky’s Sonata for Bassoon and Piano (1978), written for and premiered by Dr. Arnold Irchai.

-Mark currently holds a position at George Mason University as the accompanist for the studio of Grammy-winning tenor John Aler, as well as Junior Teaching Artist at Potomac Arts Academy.
+Mark currently holds positions at George Mason University as the accompanist for the studio of Grammy-winning tenor John Aler, as Assistant Conductor of the Mason Symphony Orchestra, and as Teaching Artist at the Mason Community Arts Academy.
 He previously served as Assistant Conductor at George Mason to the University Singers and University Chorale.
 He completed his BM in Piano Performance summa cum laude at George Mason University in Fall 2017, studying piano and chamber music with Anna Balakerskaia, and conducting with Stan Engebretson, Dennis Layendecker, Lisa Billingham, Anthony Maiello, and Mark Camphouse.
 He has also pursued studies of conducting at the International Academy of Advanced Conducting after Ilya Musin under Oleg Proskurnya and Scott Woodard.
 Prior to his time at George Mason, he studied piano with Ruth Lewis and Read Gainsford.
 He has appeared in masterclasses under the direction of George Li, Faina Lushtak, Awadagin Pratt, Leon Schelhase, and Claire Huangci.
-He has also studied with Prof. Mikhail Gantvarg, violinist and former rector of the St. Petersburg Conservatory.